twje/Visual-Studio-Template/README.md

 # Description
-This repository is a Visual Studio template for quickly setting up C++ based projects.
+This repository is an opinionated Visual Studio template for quickly setting up C++ based projects.

-Cookiecutter is used to generate the project folder structure and files and Premake5 is used to generate the project files such as Visual Studio, XCode and make etc.
+Cookiecutter is used to generate the project folder structure and files and Premake5 is used to generate the project files such as Visual Studio, XCode and Make etc.

-Note, this project template is opinionated.

 # Prerequisites